 Argument Option

 Description

 enable_physical No, Yes

 If this option is set to "yes", Information) file.
-EZ-BIST will aut to-group based on the DEF (Design Physical
+EZ-BIST will au to-group based on the DEF (Design Physical

 physical_location_file User defined

-Set the paths of the DEF file) .
+Set the paths of the DEF file э.

 controller_scope User defined

 After editing a SCOPE file, set the path of the SCOPE file.
 The scope information should be included with a controller name and position coordinate as follows.
 Controller Name Position Coordinate (x1 y1) (x2 y2) For example, top_default (10000 10000) (300000 400000)

 physical_logical 0 <= value <= 1

-This option is to adjust the witime_hierarchy option.
-For example: set physical_logical = 0 EZ-BIST will ca hysical coordinates and values defined in the alculate the number of intermediates based algorithm.
-Memory models which are located nediate number will be merged into the same
+This option is to adjust the weight between physical coordinates and values defined in the time_hierarchy option.
+For example: set physical_logical = 0 EZ-BIST will calculate the number of intermediates based on an internal algorithm.
+Memory models which are located near this intermediate number will be merged into the same group.

-set physical_logical = 1 group.
-EZ-BIST will ex of the time_hie recute memory grouping based on the value rarchy option.
+set physical_logical = 1 EZ-BIST will execute memory grouping based on the value of the time_hierarchy option.